 Make sure you check for a UV light

 Unfortunately, there are far more bacteria and germs in groundwater than in tap water so a UV light feature is almost mandatory.
 Given the proximity to the soil and all the residues that get in it, there are high chances of contamination with dangerous bacteria from animals, herbicides, agricultural treatments, and feces.
 Therefore, having a filtration system with a UV light increases its efficiency and enables it to remove the disease-causing bacteria and germs.

 Check the chlorine reduction

-Not analyzing the well water chemistry
+Not analyzing water chemistry

 Not knowing how the system works